This brochure explains the sale of tax-defaulted real property by public auction.

 Payment must be made by cash or cashier’s check, immediately following the final bid for each parcel.
 No other method of payment will be accepted.

 Internet Public Auction:

-Payment must be received by cash (do not mail), cashier’s check, or electronic funds transfer by the Tax Collector within 72 hours of the award of the property to the successful bidder.
+Payment must be received by cash (do not mail), cashier’s check, or electronic funds transfer by the Tax Collector within 72 hours of the award of the property to the winning bidder.

 Do liens or encumbrances on tax-defaulted property transfer to the new owner after the purchase of the property at public auction?

 Section 3712 of the California Revenue and Taxation Code states in relevant part: